 I Am Not Sleepy and I Will Not Go to Bed (Charlie and Lola)by Lauren Child is a story about Lola who will not go to bed easily.
 Charlie her older brother has been asked to help his parents and get her to bed and Lola makes him work for it.
 She is full of imaginative ways to stall the inevitable and Charlie plays along all the while trying to stay one step ahead of his little sister.
 Kids love Charlie and Lola because they are absurd and funny and if you can read it to them in a British accent it’s even funnier.

 That Summer by Tony Johnson.
-I read this at the library alone knowing that my then 3-year-old wasn’t ready for a book about death quite yet.
+I read this at the library alone, knowing that my then 3-year-old wasn’t ready for a book about death quite yet.
 I didn’t even try to conceal my tears.
 Not even crying, I was sobbing.
-The book is about the summer that one little boy watches his brother Joey get sick and die from cancer.
-The author does a masterful job at relating grief, and the sadness of watching someone you love and don’t expect to die, get weak, and leave you.
-As Joey’s condition worsens he learns to quilt and ultimately it’s his brother who finishes his quilt.
+The book is about the summer when one little boy watches his brother Joey get sick and die from cancer.
+The author does a masterful job at relating grief and the sadness of watching someone you love and don’t expect to die, get weak, and leave you.
+As Joey’s condition worsens, he learns to quilt and ultimately, it’s his brother who finishes his quilt.

 I can’t rave about this book enough.
 It simply makes the reader get it, as much as you can, without ever living this particular nightmare.
 The line that haunted me was: “I learned a lot that summer – how to grin when your heart is in shreds…”.
 That was the line that forced me into the “ugly cry”.